Haxfx/stakepool-overview/README.md

-# Mirage Tutorial

-This is the Reminders app for the official Mirage tutorial.

-Check out [miragejs.com/tutorial](https://miragejs.com/tutorial) to follow along.

-Happy mocking!
+# Stake pool Overview

+Stake pool overview for the cardano blockchain.